 If you’ve cooked salmon in a skillet or even in the oven, you might need to unlearn some of your existing techniques.

 These steps will have you preparing restaurant-grade salmon on your grill.

 Choose the Right Cuts: For grilling, you’ll want large salmon steaks or fillet cuts.
 It’s best to choose wild salmon that is as fresh as possible.
 Wild salmon has more flavor than farmed salmon, and it’s more ethical and sustainable.

 Keep the Skin On: Buy salmon with the skin on and resist the urge to remove it.
 The skin makes all the difference when you learn how to grill salmon.
 It holds the meat together and prevents sticking.

 Check for Bones: If you’re buying salmon from a supermarket or specialty grocer, the bones will likely be completely removed.
 However, it always pays to give the salmon a quick check before you cook it.
 Remove any pin bones with kitchen tweezers.
 Give your salmon a quick dusting with kosher salt and pepper to taste.
 A little goes a long way when cooking fresh wild salmon.

 Prepare Your Grill: Salmon cooks in almost no time at all, even when you’re working with the thickest steaks or fillets.
 Oil your grilling surface before you start.
-Use a vegetable oil that won’t burn at high temperature.
-Work the grill up to a medium high heat and you’re ready to start cooking.
+Use vegetable oil that won’t burn at high temperatures.
+Work the grill up to medium-high heat and you’re ready to start cooking.

 Crispy or Not: There’s no real rule when it comes to this aspect of how to grill salmon to perfection.
 If you like crispy skin, then place your fillets on the skin side first.
 Make sure pieces are well spaced so that they have plenty of room to cook.
 Keep the steaks and fillets close to the burners or the hottest part of your charcoal grill.
 This will ensure consistent cooking.